matthewpalmer/matthewpalmer.github.io/_posts/2024-08-18-screenshots-text-editor-ai.md

 I’ve created a new app called Screenshot Text Editor AI that lets you edit text in screenshots and product demos.

-<a href="https://matthewpalmer.net/screenshot-text-editor-ai/">Get Started with Screenshot Text Editor AI here</a> for free.
+<a href="https://matthewpalmer.net/screenshot-text-editor-ai/">Get Started with Screenshot Text Editor AI here</a>

 ## Why use Screenshot Text Editor AI?